Keshav Prasad Maurya: Political career

 Maurya has been associated with the RSS and the VHP-Bajrang Dal from an early age, holding the posts of Nagar Karyawah and VHP Pranth Sanghathan Mantri, among others.
 While being active in the gauraksha (cow-protection) movements.
 He also participated in the Ram Janmabhoomi movement.
 In the BJP, Maurya has been the regional (Kashi) coordinator of the backward class cell and the BJP Kisan Morcha.
-He has contested the 2002, 2007 and 2012 assembly elections, he lost 2002 and 2007 elections but won 2012, and was the sitting MLA from Sirathu assembly constituency before getting elected as MP from the Phulpur seat in 2014 with a thumping five lakh votes and over 52 per cent votes.
+He has contested the 2002, 2007, and 2012 assembly elections, he lost the 2002 and 2007 elections but won in 2012, and was the sitting MLA from Sirathu assembly constituency before getting elected as MP from the Phulpur seat in 2014 with a thumping five lakh votes and over 52 percent votes.
 In April 2016, he was made the state president of BJP in Uttar Pradesh.
 Under his leadership, the BJP registered a historic victory in the 2017 Uttar Pradesh Legislative Assembly election.
 After the election results were out, he was considered a strong contender for the post of Chief Minister.
 On 18 March 2017, he was appointed the deputy chief minister of Uttar Pradesh.

-He became the first MLA of BJP from Sirathu Tahseel in the year 2012.
-It was the first time when any MLA of BJP was elected from Sirathu Tahseel.
-And after two and half-years he became the MP from Phoolpur from BJP.
-He got the ministries of public works department (PWD), food processing, entertainment tax and public enterprises department.
+He became the first MLA of the BJP from Sirathu Tahseel in the year 2012.
+It was the first time any MLA of BJP was elected from Sirathu Tahseel.
+And after two and a half years he became the MP from Phoolpur from BJP.
+He got the ministries of the Public Works Department (PWD), food processing, entertainment tax, and public enterprises department.